Why Speech-Language-Hearing Sciences

 2) Maintaining academic excellence through creative, challenging, and intellectually stimulating teaching and learning

-3) Our department engages with communities outside the university and around the world
+3) Engaging with communities outside the university and around the world

 The Department of Speech-Language-Hearing Sciences offers internationally-recognized programs in speech-language-hearing sciences, audiology, and speech-language pathology that provide outstanding opportunities for undergraduate and graduate students to pursue rewarding and meaningful careers.